PENGUINLIONG/obsolete-writium/doc/customizing.md

 Writus read a configuration file to extract information it needs.
 Assume the file is called `settings.json`, we must have the following items set:

-- `hostAddr`: Address of host server.
-Port number should be included.
+- `hostAddr`: Host server address or domain.
+Must include port number.
 - `postDir`: The directory where posts located.
 - `errorDir`: The directory where error pages located.
 - `templateDir`: The directory where template files located.